-Whilst the main focus of the Group is on the feasibility study of the Balasausqandiq vanadium deposit, the Group is engaged in the business of extracting vanadium, molybdenum and nickel from purchased concentrates.
-This business resulted from the conversion and expansion of the large-scale test-plant that was constructed to pilot and test the metallurgical processes to be used in the main Balasausqandiq project.
+The focus of the Company and its wholly owned group of subsidiary undertakings ("the Group") has been on the completion of the feasibility study on the Balasausqandiq vanadium deposit, expected before the end of the first half of 2025.
+The Group is also engaged in the business of extracting vanadium, molybdenum and nickel from purchased concentrates using the pilot-plant that was constructed to test the metallurgical processes to be used in the main Balasausqandiq project.